lukoshkin/evangelist/README.md

 from now on, a couple of commands and they all have the same settings<sup>\*</sup>.
 No need to manually restore your configs each time you buy a new laptop or reinstall the OS.

+Give it a shot!
+And if you don't like `evangelist`, you can always revert to your previous settings with its uninstall command.

 ---
 <sup>\*</sup> the settings shipped by **evangelist**.
 Their similarity on different machines
 &ensp;will depend on the similarity of installed components among those machines.